Professional/Short course Care of the Acutely Ill Adult

 Detecting neurological deterioration

-• Acute confusional states & acute severe headache
+• Acute confusional states and acute severe headache

 Above content mapped against: Department of Health (2009) Competencies for recognising and responding to acutely ill patients in hospital.
 (Recogniser and Primary responder)